apache/mesos/docs/configuration.md

 be found by running the binary with the flag `--help`, for example `mesos-master --help`.

-## Master and Slave Options
+## Master and Agent Options

-*These options can be supplied to both masters and slaves.*
+*These options can be supplied to both masters and agents.*

 <table class="table table-striped">
   <thead>